ekasetiawans/flutter_background_service/README.md

 > **WARNING**:
 > * YOU MUST MAKE SURE ANY REQUIRED PERMISSIONS TO BE GRANTED BEFORE YOU START THE SERVICE
+> * THE TYPES YOU PUT IN foregroundServiceTypes, MUST BE DECLARED IN MANIFEST

 ### Using custom notification for Foreground Service